-Economic value added (EVA) is a measure that reveals the financial performance of a business based on the residual income.
-It aims at defining the value a company generates with the help of the invested funds and improving the generated returns for shareholders.
+Economic value added (EVA) is a measure that reveals the financial performance of a business based on its residual income.
+It aims to define the value a company generates with the help of the invested funds and improve the generated returns for shareholders.

 Why is economic value added important?

 With EVA, you can get to know where your company directs the invested funds of shareholders and find out whether a certain business can create shareholder wealth.
-It communicates the message that a company should always make everything possible to enlarge shareholder’s value and be in demand in the market.
-Simply put, economic value added reflects the real performance of a firm.
+It implies that a company should always make everything possible to enlarge shareholder’s value and be in demand.
+Simply put, EVA reflects the actual performance of a firm.

-Besides depicting the financial performance of a business, the measure encourages the company’s management to consider assets and expenses during the decision-making process.
-Yet the calculations of this indicator can be time-consuming.
+Besides depicting businesses’ financial performance, the measure encourages companies’ management to evaluate their assets and expenses during the decision-making process.
+However, the calculations of this indicator can be time-consuming.

-EVA can be measured only for a particular timeframe and it can’t determine the future performance of a certain company.
-Moreover, if a firm is in the middle of reorganization or considers making big investments of capital, it’s also difficult to obtain this measure.
+EVA can be measured only for a particular timeframe, and it can’t determine the future performance of a particular company.
+Moreover, if a firm is in the middle of reorganization or considers making big investments of capital, it’s also challenging to obtain this measure.

-Except for reflecting on the real performance of a company, EVA can help you find out even more essential facts about your business.
-So in the next part, we’ll discuss the pros and cons of this calculation.
+Apart from reflecting on the performance of a company, EVA can help you find out even more essential facts about your business.
+In the next part, we’ll discuss the pros and cons of this calculation.

 Advantages and Disadvantages of Economic Value Added

-The value is common among entrepreneurs that need to see how their business performs with the invested capital and also to find out some related facts.
+The value is common among entrepreneurs who need to see how their business performs with the invested capital and discover some related facts.
 This measure:

-- serves as one of the methods to obtain financial data that aims at evaluating the business;
+- serves as one of the methods to obtain financial data that aims at evaluating your business;

 - shows how funds are managed;